-Policy 4.33 As part of an overall strategic review of the long-term demand for municipal resources, assess the level of staffing and/or financial commitment to economic development.
+Policy 4.32 As part of an overall strategic review of the long-term demand for municipal resources, assess the level of staffing and/or financial commitment to economic development.

-Policy 4.34 Continue to support a business and employment retention and expansion (UBERE) program.
+Policy 4.33 Continue to support a business and employment retention and expansion (UBERE) program.

-Policy 4.35 Communicate Ucluelet's attributes and opportunities for economic development.
+Policy 4.34 Communicate Ucluelet's attributes and opportunities for economic development.

-Policy 4.36 Maintain a collaborative relationship on economic development projects with Yuułu?ił?atḥ and 'tukwaa?ath First Nations.
+Policy 4.35 Maintain a collaborative relationship on economic development projects with Yuułu?il?ath Government and Toquaht Nation.

-Policy 4.37 Continue to support the development of a range of housing options, including dedicated staff housing if the need arises.
+Policy 4.36 Continue to support the development of a range of housing options, including dedicated staff housing if the need arises.

-Policy 4.38 Continue working to improve the municipal water system.
+Policy 4.37 Continue working to improve the municipal water system.

-Policy 4.39 Continue to work with the Department of Fisheries and Oceans (DFO) and industry to maximise the effectiveness of the harbor for commercial fishing operations.
+Policy 4.38 Continue to work with the Department of Fisheries and Oceans (DFO) and industry to maximise the effectiveness of the harbor for commercial fishing operations.

-Policy 4.40 Support the expansion and diversification of tourism amenities and attractions.
+Policy 4.39 Support the expansion and diversification of tourism amenities and attractions.

-Policy 4.41 Support ongoing community input into Economic Development.
+Policy 4.40 Support ongoing community input into Economic Development.

-Policy 4.42 Continue to support new and expanded post-secondary education and/or advanced research institutions.
+Policy 4.41 Continue to support new and expanded post-secondary education and/or advanced research institutions.

-Policy 4.43 Continue to support health service improvements in Ucluelet and the region.
+Policy 4.42 Continue to support health service improvements in Ucluelet and the region.

-Policy 4.44 Continue to support programs and events that enhance Ucluelet's unique sense of place and high quality of life.
+Policy 4.43 Continue to support programs and events that enhance Ucluelet's unique sense of place and high quality of life.

-Policy 4.45 Explore alternative uses of the Coast Guard lands.
+Policy 4.44Explore alternative uses of the Coast Guard lands.

-Policy 4.46 Ensure sufficient supply of industrial land is designated and, when appropriate, serviced for future use.
+Policy 4.45 Ensure sufficient supply of industrial land is designated and, when appropriate, serviced for future use.

-Policy 4.47 Support continued improvement to regional transportation infrastructure.
+Policy 4.46 Support continued improvement to regional transportation infrastructure.

-Policy 4.48 Support the continued operation and expansion of marine support services.
+Policy 4.47 Support the continued operation and expansion of marine support services.

-Policy 4.49 Support the commercial fishing, aquaculture, and processing sectors in the development of new and higher-value seafood products.
+Policy 4.48 Support the commercial fishing, aquaculture, and processing sectors in the development of new and higher-value seafood products.

-Policy 4.50 Target technology and energy-related entrepreneurs.
+Policy 4.49 Target technology and energy-related entrepreneurs.

-Policy 4.51 Support the expansion of forestry and wood products manufacturing.
+Policy 4.50 Support the expansion of forestry and wood products manufacturing.

-Policy 4.52 Explore marketing synergies among tourism providers in the west coast region.
+Policy 4.51 Explore marketing synergies among tourism providers in the west coast region.

-Policy 4.53 Support closer ties between local educational institutions and the business community.
+Policy 4.52 Support closer ties between local educational institutions and the business community.

-Policy 4.54 Develop a business resource package, including referral service, to support entrepreneurs and small businesses.
+Policy 4.53 Develop a business resource package, including referral service, to support entrepreneurs and small businesses.

-Policy 4.55 Explore the potential to partner with other agencies to beautify the Highway 4 junction, including undergrounding or relocating power lines, coordinating (and minimizing) signage, and installing new landscaped medians befitting the coastal forest environment.
+Policy 4.54 Explore the potential to partner with other agencies to beautify the Highway 4 junction, including undergrounding or relocating power lines, coordinating (and minimizing) signage, and installing new landscaped medians befitting the coastal forest environment.
 Consider providing maintenance to median landscaping, should its installation be accepted by the Ministry of Transportation and Infrastructure.

-Policy 4.56 A major draw and economic opportunity lies in the trails by which visitors experience the beauty of the Ucluth Peninsula.
+Policy 4.55 A major draw and economic opportunity lies in the trails by which visitors experience the beauty of the Ucluth Peninsula.
 Approach funding for extension and upgrade to the Wild Pacific Trail and Safe Harbour Trail equally as an investment in economic development as well as a recreational amenity for residents.

-Policy 4.57 Capitalize on the growing recognition of Ucluelet as a prime destination for active recreational pursuits including surfing, kayaking, sport fishing, hiking and mountain biking.
+Policy 4.56 Capitalize on the growing recognition of Ucluelet as a prime destination for active recreational pursuits including surfing, kayaking, sport fishing, hiking and mountain biking.